About us

 Nayana Keshava Bhat is a choreographer and dancer, with a practice rooted in interdisciplinarity.
 Born and raised in the coastal town of Udupi, India, she has been based in Salzburg, Austria since 2012.

-Nayana had her foundational training in Bharatanatyam under Guru Shubhada Sudhir for eight years, and Guru Minal Prabhu thereafter, alongside training in Kathak with Kinnari Modi for four years, followed by Guru Dipanjali Bedi.
-In 2010, she encountered improvisational practices in performance for the first time through her apprenticeship with Katie Duck, which became a formative element of her artistic practice in the following years.
+Nayana has her foundational training in Bharatanatyam under Guru Shubhada Sudhir and Guru Minal Prabhu, alongside training in Kathak with Kinnari Modi, followed by Guru Dipanjali Bedi.
+Since her apprenticeship with Katie Duck in 2010, improvisation in performance has been a formative element in her artistic practice.

-Nayana has a Bachelor's degree in Journalism, and has published her writings in various Indian and Austrian print as well as online publications.
+Nayana acquired a postgraduate diploma in choreography from Salzburg Experimental Academy of Dance (SEAD) in 2013.
+Besides, with a Bachelor's degree in Journalism, she has published her writings in various Indian and Austrian print as well as online publications.
 Her artistic medium is an amalgamation of all these disciplines, along with some influence of clown-theatre, generated through years of collaborative work with clown-theatre practitioners.

 Our Team